What Happens to Your Body When You Eat Quinoa Every Day

 Getty Images

-Quinoa's bioactive compounds—phenolic compounds, polysaccharides and saponins—may have anti-inflammatory and antioxidative effects, according to a 2021 study published in Food Frontiers.
+Quinoa's bioactive compounds—phenolic compounds, polysaccharides and saponins—may have anti-inflammatory and antioxidative effects.
 Laboratory studies on polysaccharides, in particular, suggest that these components may help protect cellular health and prevent certain types of cancer, such as liver and cervical cancers.
 However, more research is needed to confirm this in humans.

 Polysaccharides and saponins aren't the only antioxidant compounds found in quinoa.
 This grain also contains flavonoids and polyphenols.
-The antioxidant properties of these compounds may help protect your cells from oxidative damage and reduce inflammation, according to a 2023 review published in Antioxidants.
+The antioxidant properties of these compounds may help protect your cells from oxidative damage and reduce inflammation.

 The nutrients in quinoa may be beneficial in regulating blood sugar.
-In a small 2022 study published in Nutrients, participants over 65 with blood glucose levels between 100 and 125 mg/dL consumed quinoa for four weeks—the results indicated a significant reduction in glucose and slight weight loss.
+In one small study, participants over 65 with blood glucose levels between 100 and 125 mg/dL consumed quinoa for four weeks—the results indicated a significant reduction in glucose and slight weight loss.
 The researchers suggest that eating quinoa to replace other complex carbohydrates may be a preventive measure against type 2 diabetes.

 Protein and fiber contribute to quinoa's low glycemic index.
 Phenolic compounds are also present, slowing carbohydrate digestion to prevent a high post-meal glucose spike.